 Since 1937, Osborne Partners has generated revenue from one source – investment management fees.
 If our clients succeed, and their portfolios rise in value, our firm’s revenue rises.
 If we protect client portfolios during difficult markets, our firm’s revenue stream is protected as well.
 We firmly believe selling products to clients, hiring other people to manage client portfolios, and making money on commissions defeats the purpose of proper portfolio management.

-You will work with a single point of contact, a Portfolio Counselor with at least 15 years of experience.
+You will work with a single point of contact, a Wealth Counselor with at least 15 years of experience.
 They will be your pointperson for all things financial.
 Have questions about your portfolio or the recent markets?
 Want to update an old financial plan?
 Need to update your beneficiaries?
 Need to complete your annual RMD?
-Your Portfolio Counselor is there to help.
+Your Wealth Counselor is there to help.

-OPCM’s very thorough statements are distributed quarterly either via the online client portal or to your mailing address.
-If you’d like to see a sample statement, just ask!
-You will continue to receive monthly statements, trade confirmations, and tax documents from your custodian (ex.
-Charles Schwab or TDAmeritrade).
+Osborne Partners provides very thorough portfolio reports quarterly.
+These can be delivered either via the online client portal or to your mailing address.
+If you would like to see a sample report, just ask!
+You will continue to receive monthly statements, trade confirmations, and tax documents from your custodian (example Charles Schwab, Fidelity, or Pershing).